Corporate Governance | C&K - childcare and kindergarten

 Qualifications PhD (HRM), MAppLaw, MBusCoach, GCMgt, GAICD, FGIA, FIML, FAHRI, FAIM

 Experience Dr Turner is a HRM & governance specialist.
 Her career has included heading up HR functions in national and multi-national, public and private sector organisations including ABC Learning Centres, the University of the Sunshine Coast, and QSuper Ltd. A past president of the Australian Human Resources Institute, Christina has also held a number of non-executive director roles on public, private and not-for-profit boards, as well as government and Governor-in-Council appointments to panels, commissions of inquiry, and tribunals.
-Christina has a passion for education delivery at all levels, and through specialist consultancy, Board Matters, she provides HR governance consulting services particularly in the area of School Principal performance reviews.
+Christina also holds governance roles with the Community Services Industry Alliance and the Presbyterian and Methodist Schools Association.

 Board member since 14 July 2020